-Analysis: Allowable ASD capacities for the structural elements (i.e., HPF caps or brackets, connections, shafts, couplings, helices, welds, etc.) in the HPF systems shall be based on engineering analysis incorporating the applicable safety factors described in the relevant codes and standards listed below, or equivalent, and in the relevant sections of this criteria.
-Justification for the torque correlation factors shall be provided.
-The material standards used for analysis of elements of the support systems described in this criteria, are those incorporated by reference in the IRC, and include AISC 360, ACI 318, ACI 530, ANSI AWC NDS, AISI S100.

-Capacity determined by testing: The following aspects of the HPF system are required to be determined through testing: the strength of the helix, the maximum installation torque rating for the helical pile system, and the HPF system torque correlation factor (see Section 4.3.4).

-Coupling Rigidity: Coupling rigidity shall be determined by examining the difference between the average deflection for a minimum of three to a maximum of six tests (per section 1.3.1.3.2 of ASCE-7) of HPF shafts containing couplings to one single shaft without couplings.
-All test specimens shall be at least 10 feet in length.
-Shafts with couplings shall have the maximum number of couplings that could occur in use for this length of pile.
-One end of the shafts shall be connected to achieve a near fixed-end condition, and a test load equal to at least 0.4 percent of the tested allowable HPF shaft axial capacity shall be applied perpendicular to the shaft axis at the opposite (free) end.
+Coupling Rigidity: Coupling rigidity shall be determined by examining the difference between the average deflection for a minimum of three to a maximum of six tests (per Section 1.3.1.3.2 of ASCE-7), of HF shafts containing couplings, to one single shaft without couplings.
+All test specimens shall be at least 10 feet (3 m) in length.
+Shafts with couplings shall have the maximum number of couplings that could occur in use for this length of foundation element.
+One end of the shafts shall be connected to achieve a near fixed-end condition, and a test load equal to at least 0.4 percent of the tested allowable HF axial capacity shall be applied perpendicular to the shaft axis at the opposite (free) end.
 If applicable, additional tests shall be conducted with different orientations (set-up) of the coupler with respect to the direction of the applied load to produce the largest deflection possible.
 This deflection shall be used in the determination of coupling eccentricity.
-The coupling eccentricity shall be equal to the difference in between the average deflection of samples with couplings to the sample without couplings.
-Couplings fully welded to the shafts in accordance with the applicable codes, or other similar couplings that are proven by rational analysis to achieve full bending strength and stiffness, shall be considered to develop no significant eccentricity to the HPF shaft.
+The coupling eccentricity shall be equal to the difference between the average deflection of samples with couplings to the sample without couplings.
+Couplings fully welded to the shafts in accordance with the applicable codes, or other similar couplings that are proven by rational analysis to achieve full bending strength and stiffness, shall be considered to develop no significant eccentricity to the HF shaft.